 (a) Except for a device exempted by this section, no person shall sell a device unless it is traceable to an active CC.

-(b) Except for a device exempted by this section, no person shall use a device unless it is traceable to an active CC.

-(c) A device in service in this State prior to , , (date) that meets the specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 shall not be required to be traceable to an active CC.
-(Amended 2001)

-- (d) A device in service in this State prior to , , (date) removed from service by the owner or on which the department has issued a removal order after , , (date) and returned to service at a later date shall be modified to meet all specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 effective on the date of the return to service.
+(Amended 2001) (Amended 2001) (b) Except for a device exempted by this section, no person shall use a device unless it is traceable to an active CC.
+(Amended 2001) (c) A device in service in this State prior to,, (date) that meets the specifications, tolerances, and other technical requirements of NIST Handbook 44 shall not be required to be traceable to an active CC.
+(Amended 2001) (d) A device in service in this State prior to,, (date) removed from service by the owner or on which the department has issued a removal order after,, (date) and returned to service at a later date shall be modified to meet all specifications, tolerances, and other technical requirements of NIST Handbook 44 effective on the date of the return to service.
 Such a device shall not be required to be traceable to an active CC.
-(Amended 2001) - (e) A device in service in this State prior to , (date) which is repaired after such date shall meet the specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 and shall not be required to be traceable to an active CC.
-(Amended 2001) - (f) A device in service in this State prior to , , (date) that is still in use may be installed at another location in this state provided the device meets requirements in effect as of the date of installation in the new location; however, the device shall not be required to be traceable to an active CC.
-(Amended 2001) - (g) A device in service in another State prior to , (date) may be installed in this State; however, the device shall meet the specifications, tolerances, and technical requirements for weighing and measuring devices in National Institute of Standards and Technology Handbook 44 and be traceable to an active CC.
-(Amended 2001)
+(Amended 2001) (Timenaca 2001) (e) A device in service in this State prior to,, (date) which is repaired after such date shall meet the specifications, tolerances, and other technical requirements of NIST Handbook 44 and shall not be required to be traceable to an active CC.
+(Amended 2001) (f) A device in service in this State prior to,, (date) that is still in use may be installed at another location in this state provided the device meets requirements in effect as of the date of installation in the new location; however, the device shall not be required to be traceable to an active CC.
+(Amended 2001) (g) A device in service in another State prior to (Amended 2001)

-- F. Uniform Regulation for National Type Evaluation - (h) One-of-a-kind Device.
-The Director may accept the design of a one-of-a-kind device without an NTEP evaluation pending inspection and performance testing to satisfy that the device complies with Handbook 44 and is capable of performing within the Handbook 44 requirements for a reasonable period of time under normal conditions of use.
-Indicators and load cells in all "one-of-a-kind" scale installations must have an active NTEP CC as evidence that the system meets the influence factor requirements of Handbook 44.
-(Amended 1998 and 2001) - (i) Repaired Device.
+(h) One-of-a-kind Device. - The Director may accept the design of a one-of-a-kind device without an NTEP evaluation pending inspection and performance testing to satisfy that the device complies with NIST Handbook 44 and is capable of performing within the Handbook 44 requirements for a reasonable period of time under normal conditions of use.
+Indicators and load cells in all "one-of-a-kind" scale installations must have an active NTEP CC as evidence that the system meets the influence factor requirements of NIST Handbook 44.

+- (i) Repaired Device.
 If a person makes changes to a device to the extent that the metrological characteristics are changed, that specific device is no longer traceable to the active CC.
 (Amended 2001) - (j) Remanufactured Device.
 If a person repairs or remanufactures a device, they are obligated to repair or remanufacture it consistent with the manufacturer's original design; otherwise, that specific device is no longer traceable to an active CC.
 (Amended 2001) - (k) Copy of a Device.
 The manufacturer who copies the design of a device that is traceable to an active CC, but which is made by another company, must obtain a separate CC for the device.
-The CC for the original device shall not apply to the copy. - Device Components.
+The CC for the original device shall not apply to the copy. - (l) Device Components.
 If a person buys a load cell(s) and an indicating element that are traceable to CCs and then manufactures a device from the parts, that person shall obtain an active CC for the device.
 (Amended 2001)